Strawberry picking: our guide to the best places in the UK

 Willows Farm in Lincolnshire

 Which other fruits can I pick here?
-Raspberries, gooseberries, blackberries, redcurrants, blackcurrants, whitecurrants, tayberries, plums and cherries
+Raspberries, strawberries, blackberries, redcurrants and blackcurrants

 How much?
 Entry is free to the pick-your-own field and the fruit will be weighed and priced up at the end